yiyuan1840/BuildingPortfolioEnergyAnalyst/README.md

 # BuildingPortfolioEnergyAnalyst
-Python Scripts to Analyze Building Portfolio Energy Performance
+Python Code to Analyze Building Portfolio Energy Performance

 This tool is build on top of RC_BuildingSimulator by Architecture and Building Systems of the ETH Zürich https://github.com/architecture-building-systems/RC_BuildingSimulator